Australian pelican: Status

 The Australian pelican is not globally threatened.
 They are usually fairly common in proper habitats.
 At the aforementioned temporary inundation of Lake Eyre in March 1990, over 200,000 adult birds were found to be breeding.
 The species is legally protected and does not seem to be showing any immediate adverse effects from pollution.

 In several areas, such as the beach at Monkey Mia, Western Australia and at The Entrance, New South Wales, pelicans may associate with humans and may even beg for hand-outs, but they are quite sensitive to human disturbances while nesting.
 They will readily adapt to artificial bodies of water such as reservoirs so long as there is no regular boating in them.
 Due to the popularity of open water sports, the habitat of the Australian pelican has suffered considerably less than more vegetated wetlands throughout Australia.
 The Australian pelican is evaluated as a least-concern species on the IUCN Red List of Threatened Species.

 Local names

-In parts of South Australia the pelican is known by its Ngaarrindjeri name, nori.
+In parts of South Australia the pelican is known by its Ngarrindjeri name, nori.
 It was the totem of singer Ruby Hunter.